Updated: Feb 4

 With a robust, full-pay enrollment now more critical than ever, you need to know what to look out for to make sure you're staffing for or hiring the best digital marketing person(s) around.

-Read on to learn about eight digital marketing mistakes to avoid for private schools.
+Read on to learn about eight private school marketing mistakes to avoid.

 1. Missing Your Target Audience

 Increased traffic to your website doesn't necessarily mean you're reaching your target audience.
 As far as digital marketing mistakes go, this is an easy one to fix.

 The best way to ensure you don't miss your target audience is to take the time to understand their demographics.
 Don't assume you know your audience right away.
 Instead:

 Find out what they want from your school